uwcmg/CMG_seqr/README.md

 "R0004_urban_uwcmg_cl_1"

 # Pedigree Data:
+Click "Edit Families and Individuals" and use tabs

+"Bulk Edit families"
+give your file

+essentially "cut -f1 ${your pedigree}" to seqr

-Click edit Families and Individuals and Bulk edit families and individuals according to the instructions You will need to make a family file and use the pedigree file.
+and individuals according to the instructions
+You will need to make a family file and use the pedigree file.

 # Datasets: